Trip to Penang, Malaysia

 The driver nodded and then asked somewhat eagerly, "So, what are your impressions of Penang these past few days?"

-As a native of Fujian, Penang felt familiar to me.
+I'm from Fujian, and Penang feels familiar to me.
 "The day before yesterday, we went to Penang Hill.
-The seafood fried noodles we had at a Muslim stall in the hilltop market tasted very similar to what I eat at home.
-What left a deeper impression was the small market at Flagstaff Hill, where we saw people of various religions and ethnicities—Westerners, Chinese, Indian hikers, and Muslim women wearing black headscarves.
-At the hilltop, there's a vividly colored Hindu temple, a minimalist white-walled mosque with a spire, as well as Buddhist temples like Kek Lok Si and Kuan Yin Temple, along with clan ancestral halls at the foot of the hill.
+At the hilltop market, we had seafood fried noodles at a Muslim stall, and the flavor was very similar to what I have at home.
+What left a deeper impression was that small market on Penang Hill, where you could see people from various religions and ethnic groups—Western hikers, Chinese, Indian faces, and Muslim women in black headscarves.
+At the summit, there's a vividly colored Hindu temple, a minimalist white-walled mosque with a spire, the Buddhist Kek Lok Si Temple and Kuan Yin Temple, as well as clan ancestral halls at the foot of the hill.
 This kind of diversity is rare on other hiking trails."

 "You went to Penang Hill?
 My home is near there too," the driver said.
-"The largest ethnic groups in Malaysia include Chinese, Indians, and Malays.
-In the east, there are also indigenous groups like the Ibans, Kadazans, and Dusuns.
-Each group has different customs—Indians don't eat beef, Muslims don't eat pork, and many Chinese Buddhists also avoid beef.
+"The largest ethnic groups in Malaysia include Chinese, Indian, and Malay.
+In the east, there are also indigenous peoples like the Ibans, Kadazans, and Dusuns.
+Different ethnic groups have different customs—Indians don't eat beef, Hui people and Muslims don't eat pork, and many Buddhist Chinese also avoid beef.
 To avoid taboos, the hilltop market mainly sells halal food."

 "No wonder we only saw seafood noodles and rice dishes on the hill," Nuonuo added.

 The driver smiled.
 "I'm glad you noticed these things.
-I believe people of all ethnicities could live harmoniously, but politicians stir up divisions for their own and their groups' interests.
+I believe people of all ethnicities could live in harmony; it's just that politicians, for their own and their group's interests, stir up discord.
 Did you enjoy hiking on Penang Hill?"

-"We loved the rainforest hiking," I said.
-"We climbed Flagstaff Hill and visited the Penang National Park.
-The surroundings are very natural, with towering trees and various animals in the forest—monkeys, large and small squirrels, monitor lizards, as well as millipedes, centipedes, giant carpenter ants...
-We only learned the names of many of these animals after visiting the Entopia Insectarium."
+"We really enjoyed the rainforest hiking," I said.
+"We climbed Penang Hill and visited the National Park.
+The surroundings are very natural, with towering trees, and we saw various animals in the forest—monkeys, large and small squirrels, monitor lizards, as well as millipedes, centipedes, giant carpenter ants...
+We only learned the names of many of these animals after visiting the Entopia insect park."

 "I'm really happy you had these unique experiences.
 Do you have any suggestions for Penang?
-I can share them with the authorities to improve the experience for visitors," the driver asked sincerely.
+I can provide feedback to the authorities to improve everyone's travel experience," the driver asked sincerely.

-"First, crossing the road is too difficult," Nuonuo said.
-"We often walked for a long time without seeing a zebra crossing, and cars and motorcycles sped by.
+"The first is that crossing the road is too difficult," Nuonuo said.
+"We often walked for a long time without seeing a crosswalk, and cars and motorcycles drive very fast.
 Another thing is that many people want to go on city walks, but the streets are bare, with no shade from trees.
-Some five-foot ways could provide shelter, but they’re either occupied by businesses or lined with parked cars, making them impassable."
+Some five-foot ways could provide shade but are privately occupied by businesses or lined with parked cars, making them impassable."

 "However, we also noticed that many businesses accept Alipay, which is very convenient for us.
 Back in China, we hardly use cash anymore, and we worry about credit card fraud when traveling.
 The food in Penang is also amazing.
-We ate three meals in a modest temple near the national park—steamed pomfret, grilled stingray, and seafood rice noodles, all of which were delicious!"
+We ate three meals in a row at an inconspicuous temple near the National Park—steamed pomfret, grilled stingray, and seafood rice noodles, all of which were delicious!"
 As we spoke, we asked, "Have you ever visited mainland China?"

 "I'm a third-generation Malaysian here.
 My ancestors came from Tong'an in Xiamen.
-I haven’t been back yet, but I’ve heard Tong'an has developed even more than Penang.
-I’ve always wanted to visit.
-But I’m more interested in history and culture, so if I go back, my first stop would be Nanjing to visit the Nanjing Massacre Memorial Hall—a friend of mine went and was deeply moved.
-Other places I’d like to see are Xi’an and Beijing.
+I haven't been back yet.
+I've heard that Tong'an has developed better than Penang, and I've always wanted to visit.
+But I prefer history and culture, so if I go back, the first place I'd want to visit is Nanjing, to see the Memorial Hall of the Victims of the Nanjing Massacre—my friend went and was deeply moved.
+Other places include Xi'an and Beijing.
 I also want to ride the high-speed rail.
-I’ve heard development in China is rapid, and the high-speed trains are smooth and fast.
-I’d love to take the Beijing-Shanghai line."
+I've heard that development in China is very fast, and the high-speed trains are stable and fast.
+I really want to take the Beijing-Shanghai line."

 "What about your children?
-Do they want to visit?" we asked.
+Do they want to go?" we asked.

 "They do, but they want to go to Chongqing to see the subway passing through buildings and the winding roads.
 They use Xiaohongshu and Douyin every day."

 As we spoke, the car arrived at Andaman Island, an artificial island under construction, with Gurney Plaza's Raffles ahead.
 "When I was young, this whole area was a beach.
 Penang is small and needs land reclamation.
-I understand businessmen need to do business.
-Now, development here is rapid.
-Maybe the next time you visit, it’ll look completely different."
+I understand that businessmen need to do business.
+Now, development here is very fast.
+Maybe the next time you come, it will be a completely new scene."

-I nodded, remembering a Malay Grab driver we had a few days earlier, around the same age as this driver.
-He had said, "When I was young, this whole area was a beach.
-I used to play by the shore.
-Humans have damaged the environment, and it rains less here now."
-His tone was slightly melancholic.
+I nodded, remembering a Malay Grab driver we had a few days ago, around the same age as this driver.
+He said, "When I was young, this whole area was a beach, and I often played by the shore.
+Humans have destroyed the environment, and it rains less and less here now."
+His words carried a hint of sadness.

-I wasn’t sure how to evaluate the perspectives of the two drivers.
-But staying here these past few days made me experience the rapid development of the Gurney Beach area, which is predominantly Chinese, with thriving high-rises and shopping malls, smooth running paths along the beach, and a complete range of yacht bars at the port.
-In contrast, Teluk Bahang, with its predominantly Malay indigenous population, remains natural and rustic, with the insectarium, spice garden, low-rise houses, and the national park blending harmoniously.
-I think maintaining this delicate balance is quite nice.
+I didn't know how to evaluate the perspectives of the two drivers.
+But staying here these past few days made me experience that the Gurney Beach area, predominantly Chinese, is developing rapidly, with high-rises and shopping malls thriving.
+The running paths along the beach are smooth, and the port is filled with yachts and bars.
+Meanwhile, Teluk Bahang, with its predominantly Malay indigenous residents, remains natural and原始, with the insect park, spice garden, low-rise residential houses, and the National Park blending together harmoniously.

-This probably also answers the question Nuonuo asked me: Do I prefer Gurney Bay or Teluk Bahang?
+Nuonuo asked me which I preferred, Gurney Bay or Teluk Bahang?